Meningothelial meningioma with abundant edema

 Extensive mass-effect on both frontal lobes (left greater than right ).
 Almost complete effacement of the left lateral ventricle and third ventricle.
 Mass effect on the midbrain.
 1.1 cm of midline shift to the right.
 Diffuse sulcal effacement in both hemispheres.

-Extensive vasogenic oedema surrounding the tumour: in the left frontal lobe extending into the anterior corpus callosum and left insula.
+Extensive vasogenic edema surrounding the tumor: in the left frontal lobe extending into the anterior corpus callosum and left insula.

 There is entrapment of the right lateral ventricle with surrounding FLAIR hyperintensity indicating transependymal fluid shift.